react-tv/react-tv-navigation/README.md

 [See code from this example](https://github.com/react-tv/react-tv/blob/master/examples/navigation/src/App.js)

-React-TV-Navigation is a separated package from renderer to manage focusable components.
+React-TV-Navigation is a separated package from React-TV renderer to manage focusable components.

 ## Installing